Wilfred/wilfred.github.com/_posts/2017-07-16-optimising-dash-el.markdown

 short lists.

-`mapcar` is primitive, and primitives tend to be fast. `dolist` clearly isn't a speedup in all situations. dash.el is a generic library so we can't change anything here.
+`mapcar` is primitive, and primitives tend to be fast. `dolist` clearly isn't a speedup in all situations.
+Let's try something else.

 ## Matching Primitive Performance